-- (3) the exercise of power or authority in a manner that serves no legitimate work purpose and which the initiator ought reasonable to know is inappropriate; or - (4) misuses of power or authority such as intimidation, threats, coercion and blackmail but excludes reasonable management action relating to job duties, workloads, deadlines, layoffs, transfers, promotions, reorganizations, work instructions or feedback, work evaluations, performance management and/or disciplinary actions; or - (5) objectionable conduct, comment, materials or display made on either a one time or continuous basis that would demean, belittle, intimidate, or humiliate any reasonable person.

-(c) Sexual harassment includes:

-- (1) any comment, look, suggestion, physical contact, or real or implied action of a sexual nature which creates an uncomfortable working environment for the recipient, made by a person who knows or ought reasonably to know such behaviour is unwelcome; or - (2) any circulation or display of visual material of a sexual nature that has the effect of creating an uncomfortable working environment; or - (3) an implied promise of reward for complying with a request of a sexual nature; or - (4) a sexual advance made by a person in authority over the recipient that includes or implies a threat or an expressed or implied denial of an opportunity which would otherwise be granted or available and may include a reprisal or a threat of reprisal made after a sexual advance is rejected; or - (5) verbal harassment or abuse, such as sexist jokes told or carried out after having been advised that the conduct is embarrassing or offensive, and sexist jokes that are by their nature embarrassing or offensive; or - (6) unwelcome or unnecessary remarks about a person's body, clothing or sexual activities; or - (7) displays or distribution of pictures, posters, calendars, objects, literature or other materials that are sexually suggestive, demeaning or pornographic. - (d) The legitimate study, display, use or distribution of topics, material or art forms of a sexual nature that are within appropriate academic norms is not considered sexual harassment. - (e) The Society and the Union agree that proven sexual harassment is a violation of an employee's rights, dignity and personal well-being.
-Where complaints of sexual harassment are substantiated, appropriate disciplinary action which may include a verbal warning, written warning, suspension or dismissal are supported and endorsed by the parties.
+- (2) Discrimination relates to any of the prohibited grounds in the Human Rights Code.
+Prohibited conduct may be verbal, non-verbal, physical, deliberate or unintended, unsolicited or unwelcome as determined by a reasonable person. - (c) Harassment includes: - (1) sexual harassment; or - (2) bullying and harassment; or - (3) the exercise of power or authority in a manner that serves no legitimate work purpose and which the initiator ought reasonable to know is inappropriate; or - (4) misuses of power or authority such as intimidation, threats, coercion and blackmail but excludes reasonable management action relating to job duties, workloads, deadlines, layoffs, transfers, promotions, reorganizations, work instructions or feedback, work evaluations, performance management and/or disciplinary actions; or - (5) objectionable conduct, comment, materials or display made on either a one time or continuous basis that would demean, belittle, intimidate, or humiliate any reasonable person. - (d) Sexual harassment includes: - (1) any comment, look, suggestion, physical contact, or real or implied action of a sexual nature which creates an uncomfortable working environment for the recipient, made by a person who knows or ought reasonably to know such behaviour is unwelcome; or - (2) any circulation or display of visual material of a sexual nature that has the effect of creating an uncomfortable working environment; or - (3) an implied promise of reward for complying with a request of a sexual nature; or - (4) a sexual advance made by a person in authority over the recipient that includes or implies a threat or an expressed or implied denial of an opportunity which would otherwise be granted or available and may include a reprisal or a threat of reprisal made after a sexual advance is rejected; or - (5) verbal harassment or abuse, such as sexist jokes told or carried out after having been advised that the conduct is embarrassing or offensive, and sexist jokes that are by their nature embarrassing or offensive; or - (6) unwelcome or unnecessary remarks about a person's body, clothing or sexual activities; or - (7) displays or distribution of pictures, posters, calendars, objects, literature or other materials that are sexually suggestive, demeaning or pornographic. - (e) The legitimate study, display, use or distribution of topics, material or art forms of a sexual nature that are within appropriate academic norms is not considered sexual harassment. - (f) The Society and the Union agree that proven harassment or discrimination is a violation of an employee's rights, dignity and personal well-being.
+Where complaints of harassment or discrimination are substantiated, appropriate disciplinary action which may include a verbal warning, written warning, suspension or dismissal are supported and endorsed by the parties.